Frank-W-B/intro-to-python/README.md

 For numbers which are multiples of both 3 and 5, print "FizzBuzz" instead of the number."

-Lets break it down and solve it together!
+Try it!
+Maybe just focus 1 to 20 at first.
 ---

 ## Iterating

-Now that we know about loops lets talk a bit about iteration!
+Now that we know about loops lets talk a bit about iteration.

 Many objects may have data we want to iterate through to do something with it.
 Common iterables: Strings, Lists, Dicts, tuples.